 SNPNs may support UE access using credentials owned by a Credentials Holder separate from the SNPN.
-In this case the Session Management procedures (i.e. PDU Sessions) terminate in an SMF in the SNPN.
+In this case, the UE is considered as a non-roaming thus the Session Management procedures (i.e. PDU Sessions) terminate in an SMF in the SNPN.

 When an SNPN supports UE access using credentials assigned by a Credentials Holder separate from the SNPN, it is assumed that is supported homogeneously within the whole SNPN.